 - How to draw PnL Chart for a future trade

-How to draw PnL Chart for an opened position?
+How to draw a PnL Chart for an open position?

-Build the chart for any existing position right from Open Positions or Account Summary.
+Build the chart for any existing position right from the Portfolio or Summary modules.

 In the context menu, right-click on the instrument and select PnL Chart.

-The bottom axe features underlying price.
+The bottom axis displays the underlying price.
 Possible profits are above zero, losses are below.

-How to draw PnL Chart for a future trade?
+How to draw a PnL Chart for a future trade?

 - Open the Basket Trader window

-- Add derivatives having the same underlying asset
+- Add the desired derivatives that have the same underlying asset

 The green line (Position) is the same as in the asset's PnL chart: